 We are a clinical-stage biopharmaceutical company developing treatments for rare, chronic, and serious infectious diseases with high unmet needs.
 Our initial product candidate is epetraborole, a once-daily, oral treatment for patients with NTM lung disease, a rare, chronic and progressive infectious disease caused by bacteria known as mycobacteria that leads to irreversible lung damage and can be fatal.
 Epetraborole has broad spectrum antimycobacterial activity through inhibition of an essential and universal step in bacterial protein synthesis.
 Its novel mechanism of action is enabled by boron chemistry, our core technology approach.
-We plan to conduct a Phase 2/3 pivotal clinical trial in treatment-refractory MAC lung disease, which is the most common type of NTM lung disease.
+We have recently initiated patient enrollment in a Phase 2/3 pivotal clinical trial in treatment-refractory MAC lung disease, which is the most common type of NTM lung disease.
 Interim data from our completed Phase 1b dose-ranging study of epetraborole administered orally for 28 days in healthy volunteers in Australia and data from our two nonclinical chronic toxicology studies (six-month rats and nine-month non-human primates) have informed our selection of a 500 mg once-daily dose for our Phase 2/3 pivotal clinical trial in treatment-refractory MAC lung disease patients.
-We believe our Phase 2/3 pivotal clinical trial design, which is under review by the FDA, has the potential to be sufficient for regulatory approval in the United States.
-We received clearance of our IND application by the FDA and initiated our Phase 1 renal impairment study, for which enrollment commenced in February 2022.
-We plan to initiate patient enrollment in our Phase 2/3 pivotal clinical trial in the first half of 2022, with topline results for the Phase 2 part of the trial anticipated in the middle of 2023 and for the Phase 3 part of the trial anticipated in the middle of 2024, pending any sample size adjustments that may be required to the Phase 3 portion based on treatment effects of epetraborole-containing regimens that may be observed in the Phase 2 portion of the trial, if any.
+Based on feedback from the U.S. Food and Drug Administration ("FDA"), we believe our Phase 2/3 pivotal clinical trial design has the potential to be sufficient for regulatory approval in the United States.
+In June 2022, we initiated patient enrollment in our Phase 2/3 pivotal clinical trial, with topline results for the Phase 2 part of the trial anticipated in the middle of 2023 and for the Phase 3 part of the trial anticipated in the middle of 2024, pending any sample size adjustments that may be required to the Phase 3 portion based on treatment effects of epetraborole-containing regimens that may be observed in the Phase 2 portion of the trial, if any.
 We also received Fast Track designation by the FDA to investigate epetraborole for treatment-refractory MAC lung disease.
-Epetraborole has also been designated as a Qualified Infectious Disease Product ("QDIP") for treatment-refractory MAC lung disease by the FDA and received FDA orphan drug designation for the treatment of infections caused by NTM.
+Epetraborole has also been designated as a Qualified Infectious Disease Product ("QIDP") for treatment-refractory MAC lung disease by the FDA and received FDA orphan drug designation for the treatment of infections caused by NTM.
+We have completed enrollment in the Phase 1 safety and pharmacokinetics study of oral epetraborole in healthy volunteers in Japan.
+We recently met with the Japanese Pharmaceutical and Medical Devices Agency ("PMDA") and gained alignment on the use of a microbiological primary endpoint to support registration in Japan.
+We are planning to include Japanese patients in the Phase 2/3 pivotal clinical trial and expect that the data from the ongoing pivotal Phase 2/3 clinical trial of oral epetraborole for treatment-refractory MAC lung disease, if positive, will serve as the basis for the application for marketing approval in Japan.
 Based on clinical and preclinical data generated with epetraborole, its novel mechanism of action, and the convenience associated with once-daily, oral dosing, we believe that epetraborole has the potential to become an important component of a multi-drug treatment regimen for patients suffering from NTM lung disease.